 With the little bit of light remaining before sunset I knew I wouldn't be able to make it very far down the trail before night set in, and for sure I knew I wasn't about to try and traverse the trail in the dark.
 So said, I decided to find a place close by the trail sheltered from the wind and hole up for the night, hoping for a fresh start in the morning and possibly a return by the woman.

 After scrounging along the edge of the stream for something edible together with some bread I had been carrying with me since leaving the monastery I ate and settled in for the night.
 As I sat there in the very last of the waning twilight, sheltered from the wind just off the trail, I remembered that on a couple of occasions I had gone into the village some distance down and below the monastery with several of the monks.
-On one of those occasions a man in the village that had a rudimentary use of English had tried to tell me something I wasn't getting the full grasp of.
+On one of those occasions a man in the village who had a rudimentary use of English had tried to tell me something I wasn't getting the full grasp of.
 He signed me to wait while he went to get something, returning with a well worn magazine, possibly German or Dutch, and pointed to pictures of the women in the advertisements.
 What he was trying to say, showing his hands with his fingers up and counting, that 10 to 15 --- what I determined to be months before --- a western woman had come to the village.
 When I asked what happened to her he pointed toward the mountains.
 At the time I didn't quite know what to make of it and for the most part quickly forgot it --- that is until that night sitting there and I began wondering if there wasn't an element of truth to it.

 The next morning just as I was waking and trying to shake off the morning chill as well as get the kinks out after a night of sleeping on rocks and hard ground, I looked down toward the trail and saw the woman standing there looking at me.
 This time rather than disappearing she gestured for me to join her.
 She had made a small fire and was in the process of making hot tea, a truly welcome delight.
 She apologized for her behavior the day before saying she was so shocked to see anyone, let alone a white man, she sort of lost it.